ncrtc/farmbeats-hackathon/README.md

 5. Follow the onscreen instructions to capture the values for API Endpoint, Tenant ID, Client ID, Client Secret, and EventHub Connection String.

-This step creates a client that has access to your Azure FarmBeats instance as your device partner and provides you with the following values that are required in the subsequent steps:
-API endpoint: This is the Datahub URL, for example, https://<datahub>.azurewebsites.net.

 _Please review the steps on the [Farm Beats Documentation](https://docs.microsoft.com/en-us/azure/industry/agriculture/get-sensor-data-from-sensor-partner#enable-device-integration-with-farmbeats) for additional guiidance._

 #### 2. Create Device Model and Sensor Models for Indoor Kit